 Since so many groups of people are involved, it is easy to get more sponsorship.
 All you need to do is make arrangements for venue and logistics.
 And you are good to go.
 The tickets, along with donations will fetch you enough funds.

-It is like a piggy bank thing.
-You can either do it on an individual or familial basis, or on community basis.
+It is like a piggy bank.
+You can either do it on an individual, family, or community basis.

 Just devote a donation box, and keep making donations every now and then when you come across an unspent pence or a pound in your pocket.

 Better than shelling out some pounds on a fancy haircut is shaving your head for a cause.
 If you are a daring person you may like to go ahead with this one.

 Get a head-shave sponsored.
 A rather brilliant idea is to convince people of some reputation to do it for a cause.
 It really works.

 And, gentlemen, if you dare to go further till your threshold of pain, go for waxing a leg or an arm.
 Funds will definitely be higher.